The universal equivariance properties of exotic aromatic B-series: Preliminaries and main results

 The~$G$-equivariance is the compatibility with the action of~$G$ on vector fields. \begin{definition} A map~$\varphi_d\colon\mathfrak{X}(\R^d)\rightarrow\mathfrak{X}(\R^d)$ is~$G$-equivariant if

-\end{definition} In this work, we consider~$G=H\ltimes \R^d$, where~$H$ is a matrix group called the isotropy group.
-If~$H=\GL_d(\R)$, the~$G$-equivariance is written for simplicity~$\GL$-equivariance, while we write orthogonal-equivariance if~$H=\Or_d(\R)$.
+\end{definition} For the sake of simplicity, we call~$\GL$-equivariance (respectively orthogonal-equivariance) the~$H\ltimes \R^d$-equivariance properties with~$H=\GL_d(\R)$ (respectively~$H=\Or_d(\R)$).
+Note that the locality and~$G$-equivariance are properties in fixed dimension.
 The first main result of this paper is the characterization of exotic aromatic B-series with orthogonal-equivariance and locality.

 The second goal of this work is to characterize the subsets of exotic aromatic B-series, in particular the exotic B-series.
 In this context, the dimension~$d\geq 0$ of the problem plays an important role, so that we rely on sequences of maps~$\varphi=(\varphi_d\colon \mathfrak{X}(\R^d)\rightarrow\mathfrak{X}(\R^d))_d$ indexed by the dimension~$d$.
 Such a sequence is local (respectively~$G$-equivariant) if~$\varphi_d$ is local (respectively~$G$-equivariant) for all~$d$.
-To observe the interactions between the dimensions, the notion of equivariance is extended to affine transformations~\cite{McLachlan16bsm}, and we refer to such a property as strong equivariance in the following. \begin{definition} Let the set of affine transformations
+To observe the interactions between the dimensions, the notion of equivariance is extended to affine transformations~\cite{McLachlan16bsm}, and we describe such a property as a categorical equivariance property in the following. \begin{definition} Let~$\Aff=(\Aff_{d_1,d_2})_{d_1,d_2}$ be the category of affine transformations with